In all his 30 plus years on the police force, Detective Cushing had never felt so helpless.

 Cushing replied.
 “Honestly Carlene.
 I trusted you, defended you against the others and here you were just going to barge in and attack one of the most respected men in the city based on some crazy theory?
 What would have happened if you were wrong?
 You know how Michelle and just about everyone else on the force bar me is desperate for any excuse to kill you!
 I think breaking into an old man’s home and trying to kill him would count!”

 Carlene angrily responded “I’m not wrong!
-And the way I see it you have two choices here Cushing.
+And the way I see it you have two choices here Darling.
 Either you can go and tell that bitch, and we’ll have to spent probably two months trying to convince her, during which time more and more children will die.
 Or we can follow the only lead we have right now?”

 Cushing knew that she was right.
 He really was that desperate.
 “Okay fine.
 We’ll test out your idea.
 If you’re wrong though Carlene the Darrow police force will probably kill you as well as me!”